What is it?

 You can find a recorded version of our information meeting below.
 If you are having issues viewing the video, you can find it linked here.

-Help with statement of interest:
+Help with application:

 Application requirements & timeline: